What's a Short Squeeze and Why Does It Happen?

 Beware the risks of short selling before taking the plunge.

 The aim of short selling is to generate profit from a stock that declines in value.
 (Short selling involves borrowing a security whose price you think is going to fall from your brokerage and selling it on the open market.
-Your plan is to then buy the same stock back later—hopefully for a lower price than you initially sold it for—and pocket the difference after repaying the initial loan.)
+Your plan is to then buy the same stock back later—hopefully for a lower price than you initially sold it for—and pocket the difference after repurchasing and returning the loaned shares.)
 While there are potential benefits to going short, there are also plenty of risks.
-One big risk is when a bullish catalyst (earnings, news, technical event, etc.) pushes the stock price higher, prompting short sellers to "head for the exits" all at once.
+One big risk is when a bullish catalyst (e.g., earnings, news, technical event, etc.) pushes the stock price higher, prompting short sellers to "head for the exits" all at once.
 As the shorts scramble to buy back and cover their losses, upward momentum can build on itself, causing the stock to move sharply higher.
 This is known as a short squeeze.

 Understanding the short squeeze

 What makes a short squeeze so dangerous?
 Think of it this way: When you buy a stock, the worst thing it can do is drop to zero.
-But the upside is unlimited.
+But the upside for a stock, in theory, is unlimited.
 If a stock has a growth narrative and there are enough believers, the share price can go well beyond what looks reasonable by traditional fundamental metrics.

-Classic signs of a short squeeze can include:
+Classic ingredients for a short squeeze can include:

-• A security has a significant amount of short sellers (short interest) who believe the stock price is going to fall, and then instead the stock price sharply rises, forcing many of these leveraged short sellers to quickly exit their positions, buying back the stock in the face of potentially increasing losses.
+• A security has a significant number of short sellers (short interest) who believe the stock price is going to fall

 • A dynamic narrative that tries to justify the detachment of share prices from a company's intrinsic value